What is cost of sales and how do you calculate it?

 - Any depreciation on equipment used to produce, store or package products

-Once these costs are factored into the cost of producing inventory items, it’s easier to accurately calculate the cost of sales.
+Once these costs are factored into the cost of producing inventory items, it’s easier to calculate the cost of sales accurately.

-To walk you through the cost of sales formula, let’s refer back to our example with Linda’s t-shirts (assuming direct and indirect costs have been included in these calculations).
+To walk you through the cost of sales formula, let’s refer to our example with Linda’s t-shirts (assuming direct and indirect costs have been included in these calculations).

 Cost of sales = Beginning inventory + Purchases – Ending inventory